 Older generations are accustomed to stock markets opening and closing.
 Simply trading throughout the day seems completely normal to a lot of individuals.

 Millennials, on the other hand, grew up in the internet age.
 They are a group that wants to be connected 24/7, and cryptocurrencies cater to this desire.
 Whether it’s the middle of the night or the middle of the afternoon, millennials like to see how tokens are trading or even get in on the trading themselves.

 4) It Fits With the ‘Gig’ Economy

-Short-term work is growing in popularity.
-Companies like to fill temporary positions with independent workers, and most millennials like temporary positions, too.
+Short-term work and gig economy jobs are growing in popularity.
+Companies like to fill temporary positions with independent workers, and most Millennials like temporary positions, too.
 Often, these jobs are remote—meaning they can be done from anywhere in the world—and they pay well.

 In the past, one of the challenges in the gig economy was payment.
 Services, like PayPal, are available, but they often charge a transaction fee.
 So, more and more people are switching to cryptocurrency because transactions on the blockchain are unregulated.
 Neither the paying party or the receiving party needs to pay a transaction fee.

 Another benefit of cryptocurrency is its overall safety.
 Miners ensure that both parties pay and receive exactly what was agreed upon.
 Transactions can even be placed in escrow, so the money is readily available when needed, and neither end is left short.

 Millennials don’t shop like generations before them, according to CreditCards.com.
 They rarely have checkbooks, and they often stay away from carrying cash.
 Instead, they pay with debit or credit cards.
 Even if they’re buying a soda at the gas station for a few dollars, they’re probably putting the purchase on plastic.